 Learning outcomes of the course unit

-A good preparation on the political history of classical Greece and an adequate level of knowledge of the ancient Greek language.
+A good knowledge of the history of the Greek world and a sufficient acquaintance with the ancient Greek language.

 Course contents summary

 The course consists of a single unit (6 cfu = 30 hours) whose title is “The economy of the Greek city-states” and is scheduled in the first part of the second semester (February 15th – March 19th).
 This unit offers an in-depth discussion of the economy of Greek city-states in the Classical and Hellenistic ages through a survey of their main productive activities (from agriculture, to crafts and trading).
 In addition to tackling the modern theoretical debate on the nature of ancient economy, the discussion will develop from the reading, translation, and comment of the main epigraphical texts that allow us to outline the functioning of the economic activities in the world of Greek city-states, properly supplemented by historiographical and literary texts.

 A selection of the main epigraphical and literary texts to be discussed will be made available by the instructor during the class and uploaded on the platform Elly.

 L. Migeotte, “L’economia delle città greche”, edizione italiana a cura di Ugo Fantasia, Carocci 2005.

 Further bibliography will be indicated by the instructor during the class.